Hixie/isd/servers/src/systems-server/README.md

    cell.
 Returns a list of asset classes that could be built on the grid at that location; each entry consisting of the numeric asset class ID, a string giving an icon name, a string giving a class name, and a string giving a description.
+The order of the list is arbitrary and can change from call to call.
+It should not be used as the default order in a UI.

- * `build`: two numeric fields, x and y, indicating an empty cell, followed by the asset class ID (from the `catalog` command).
+ * `build`: two numeric fields, x and y, indicating an empty cell, followed by the asset class ID (from the `get-buildings` command).
    No data is returned.